applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/_index.md

 recommend that you include code that can load the data back into JIPipe or ImageJ in some form.

 There are no requirements on the constructor of the data type.
+The only requirement is that there is a function `importFrom(Path)` that imports `JIPipeData` from a row storage folder.

 The folder that is provided in `storageFilePath` is unique to the data and empty.
-The name parameter in `storageFilePath` is usually the data slot name and can be used as template for file names or ignored.
+The name parameter in `storageFilePath` is usually the data slot name and can be used as template for file names.
+It can be ignored **undless** `forceName` is true.
+The reason behind this is that then the name is pre-generated in a unique way for saving the data at a non-standard location (e.g. exporting the data).
+In such cases **all file or folder names** within the storage path should contain the name in some way, **even if the import function cannot load the exported data anymore**.

 There are two optional functions that you can override: